shahbazi-m/shahbazi-m.github.io/_pages/about.md

 ---
 About me
 ------
-I am a biologist interested in understanding the cellular and molecular mechanisms underlying human diseases and the responses of living organisms to their environment.
-My expertise primarily lies at the intersection of cell biology and bioinformatics, which I have applied in the context of cancer, stem cell, and space biology research.
-During my postdoctoral work at Stanford University, my experience with RNA sequencing and protein array platforms made me realize the importance of investing in the expansion of my bioinformatics skills.
-Consequently, I accepted a bioinformatics-oriented staff position at the University of Chicago, where I successfully led four research projects.
-In the coming years, I intend to expand my bioinformatics research and integrate these skills into the design and analysis of wet-lab experiments.
+I am a biologist specialized in bioinformatics and cell biology, investigating the cellular and molecular mechanisms underlying human conditions and the environmental responses of organisms.
+I have applied my expertise in the context of genetic epidemiology, stem cell biology, and space biology.
+After postdoctoral research at Stanford University, using RNA‑seq and protein arrays, I joined the University of Chicago in a bioinformatics role, successfully leading four projects that resulted in peer‑reviewed publications.
+In the coming years, I intend to expand my bioinformatics research and integrate my computational skills directly into wet‑lab experiments.

 Experience
 ------